 Decarboxylation involves heating the cannabis flower to around 240 degrees Fahrenheit for 30 minutes to 1 hour, which breaks down the acids and leaves behind CBD.

-Curing or drying is done over time and often requires a well ventilated area.
+Curing or drying is done over time and often requires a well-ventilated area.
 During the process, the acidic element begins to break down, leaving behind CBD.
 Once fully furred, much of the CBDA is converted.

 Is Weed CBD the Same as Hemp CBD?

-Hemp, a form of cannabis and a direct relative to marijuana, can also be found packed full of CBD.
+The hemp plant, a form of cannabis and a direct relative to marijuana, can also be found packed full of CBD.

 Is the CBD in hemp and the CBD found in marijuana the same?